Apple silicon: Apple M2 Ultra

 The M2 Ultra consists of two M2 Max dies connected together by a silicon interposer through Apple's UltraFusion interconnect.
 It has 134 billion transistors, 16 performance cores, 8 efficiency cores, 60 to 76 GPU cores and 32 Neural Engine cores; it can be configured with up to 192 GB unified RAM of 800 GB/s memory bandwidth.
 It was announced on June 5, 2023, as an optional upgrade for the Mac Studio and the sole processor for the Mac Pro.
 Apple claims the M2 Ultra can deliver up to 22 streams of 8K ProRes video playback.
 Like the M2 Max, the M2 Ultra operates at a clock frequency of up to about 3.6 GHz.

 Apple M3

-Apple announced the M3 series on October 30, 2023, along with the new MacBook Pro and iMac, later used in the MacBook Air and the seventh-generation iPad Air.
-The M3 is based on the 3nm process and contains 25 billion transistors, a 25% increase from the previous M2 generation, and operates at a clock frequency of up to 4.1 GHz.
+Apple announced the M3 series on October 30, 2023, along with the new 14-inch MacBook Pro and iMac; the M3 was later used in the MacBook Air and the iPad Air.
+The M3 is based on the 3 nm process and contains 25 billion transistors, a 25% increase from the previous M2 generation, and operates at a clock frequency of up to 4.1 GHz.
 It has 8 CPU cores (4 performance cores and 4 efficiency cores) and up to 10 GPU cores.
 Apple claims CPU improvements up to 35% and GPU improvements up to 65% compared to the M1 series.
+The M3 series introduced hardware-accelerated ray tracing and mesh shading for the first time in a Mac.